ComradOrg/Comrad/README.md

 Design details are changing rapidly, but these are what we have so far.

+### Frontends

-### Mobile app
+#### Mobile app

-The cross-platform app is made with [KivyMD](https://github.com/kivymd/KivyMD), a variant of [Kivy](https://kivy.org/), a cross-platform mobile development framework in Python.
+The mobile app is made with [KivyMD](https://github.com/kivymd/KivyMD), a variant of [Kivy](https://kivy.org/), a cross-platform mobile development framework in Python.
 Python is an easy and versatile progamming language to learn, which keeps the code accessible to as many people as possible.

+Code for the mobile app is in "[komrade/app](komrade/app)".

+### Terminal app

+Vanilla Python; eventually using the curses module.

+### Backend

+#### Ontology

+All plain object-oriented stuff in Python.
+The root entity is a "Keymaker": anyone from @Telephone, to @Operator, to users, to groups, who has a public/private key pair.

+The database is a simple key-value store written in Python ([simplekv](https://github.com/mbr/simplekv)).

-### Cryptography
+#### Cryptography

 We are using [Themis](https://github.com/cossacklabs/themis), a high-level cross-platform cryptography library, for all cryptographic functions, rather than handling any primitives ourselves.

-### API and databse

-All simple object-oriented stuff in Python.
-The database is a simple key-value store written in Python, "simplekv".

 ## Install